By Joseph S. Takahashi, Ph.D., Chair of the Department of Neuroscience at UT Southwestern and Investigator in the Peter O'Donnell Jr. Brain Institute

 Every cell in our bodies keeps track of the time, and changes in daily patterns can trigger stress in our brains and cause sleep deprivation, disorientation, and memory loss.
 It can also lead to difficulties with learning, social interactions, and overall cognitive function.

 In 2016, in collaboration with Dr. Masashi Yanagisawa’s laboratory, we discovered the first genes in mice that regulate sleep using an unbiased mutagenesis and screening method.
-We uncovered two genes in mice that control how much rapid eye movement (REM) sleep and non-REM sleep is needed.
+We uncovered two genes in mice that control how much rapid eye movement (REM) sleep and non-REM sleep are needed.
 A healthy sleep pattern should include long stretches of non-REM sleep, when the brain is not actively dreaming and processing memories.

 While there is still a lot of uncharted territory in the field of circadian rhythms and sleep medicine, there is a growing body of evidence to suggest that spring-forward, fall-back is not the best choice for the 21st century.